JM-A21/GraphMailRelay/README.md

 The configuration file for the service is named `appsettings.json`.
 When built from code, it will be present in the output directory of the built executable.
 When installed using the provided MSI installer, it will be located in `%PROGRAMDATA%\JM-A21\GraphMailRelay`.

-Running the application or service without any of these settings will result in the application writing errors to the console and the Windows `Application` event log before shutting down.
+Starting the application while some of these settings are null or missing will result in the application writing errors to the console and the Windows `Application` event log before shutting down.

 ### appsettings.json: SmtpConfiguration